mbenetti/NLP-Handbook/01_Preparation.md

 *   Algorithms: Logistic Regression, Naive Bayes, SVM and LSTM

 ## Problem Formulation

-In this article, I will the sentiment data set that consists of 3000 sentences coming from reviews on imdb.com, amazon.com, and yelp.com.
-Each sentence is labeled according to whether it comes from a positive review (labelled as 1) or negative review (labelled as 0).

-Data can be downloaded from the website.
-Alternatively, it can be downloaded from here (highly recommended).
-The folder sentiment_labelled_sentences(containing the data file full_set.txt) should be in the same directory as your notebook.
+In this repository, we will work with a data set that consists of 3000 sentences coming from reviews on imdb.com, amazon.com, and yelp.com.
+Each sentence is labeled according to whether it comes from a positive review (labelled as 1) or negative review (labelled as 0).The folder sentiment_labelled_sentences(containing the data file full_set.txt) should be in the same directory as your notebook/script.